by Jason Wasserman MD PhD FRCPC and Zuzanna Gorski MD

-Squamous cell carcinoma (SCC) in situ is a type of non-invasive skin cancer.
-The tumour starts from the cells normally found in a part of the skin called the epidermis.
-Another name for SCC in situ in the skin is Bowen’s disease.
-If left untreated, most tumours will eventually turn into a type of cancer called invasive squamous cell carcinoma.
+Squamous cell carcinoma in situ or Bowen’s disease is an early non-invasive type of skin cancer.
+It starts from squamous cells normally found in a part of the skin called the epidermis.
+If left untreated, squamous cell carcinoma in situ can evolve into a more aggressive type of skin cancer called invasive squamous cell carcinoma.

 Squamous cell carcinoma in situ typically presents as a slow-growing, red, scaly area of skin.
 This condition typically involves sun-exposed areas of the body, specifically the face, neck, lower legs, and hands.